Structures of moduli spaces of generalized Cantor sets: Proof of Theorem

 Since both $\omega =(q_n)_{n=1}^{\infty}$ and $\omega'=(q_n')_{n=1}^{\infty}$ are increasing, we may assume that $q_n, q_n'>\delta$ $(n=1, 2, \dots)$ for some $\delta\in (0, 1)$.
 Hence, we obtain

 and

 Similarly, we have

 In particular, they are bounded above and converge to zero as $n\to \infty$ because $\lim_{n\to \infty}q_n=\lim_{n\to \infty}q'_n=1$.
 From the hyperbolic trigonometry, we see that short geodesics do not pass through any pair of pants in the canonical pants decomposition.
+Actually, from the collar lemma (cf.~\cite{Buser} Chapter 4), we may obtain the following lemma immediately.